szzexpoi/rex/README.md

-# REX: Reasoning-aware and Grounding Explanation
+# REX: Reasoning-aware and Grounded Explanation

 This code implements the Reasoning-aware and Grounded EXplanation (REX) framework.
 It consists of:
 - a new GQA-REX dataset with 1,040,830 multi-modal explanations for visual reasoning, and a functional program for automatically constructing the explanations based on reasoning process